-Transitional Services: Programs focus on preparation of offenders for release into the community and support for the offender once released, including discharge planning and case management services.
-Program services include a Transitional Housing program for women as well as a victim notification program.
-Work has also begun on developing and constructing a Community Reintegration Center at the Pastore Center.
-This will be a 200-bed facility for sentenced males who are within six months of release, but who have not qualified for lower custody status or parole.
-Community Corrections: The Probation and Parole Unit provides supervision and services for those offenders who are under the jurisdiction of the court or Parole Board and are subject to certain requirements as a condition for remaining in the community, including special low-ratio supervision and service programs for domestic violence and sex offenders.
+Community Programs: Programs focus on preparation of offenders for release into the community and support for the offender once released, including discharge planning and case management services.
+Program services include the Transitional Housing program for women as well as a victim notification program.
 The Community Confinement Unit supervises through electronic monitoring and other means non-violent offenders sentenced, classified, or paroled to community confinement, a structured alternative to institutional incarceration.
 Also included is a Risk Assessment Unit.